Suwanee Child Support Modification Lawyer

 An unfair child support order that is the result of a divorce can make a family’s life difficult.
 A paying parent may find themselves unable to make the payments and suffer severe civil and criminal penalties as a result.
 Alternatively, a receiving parent may not be able to rely on this steady source of income to take care of their child, or the children in question may not have their needs met.

 When a child support order no longer works for a family, either parent may request that a local family court modify it according to their new needs.
-However, the petitioner must prove that either parent has experienced a significant change in circumstances which makes the terms of their current support order obsolete.
+However, the petitioner must prove that either parent has experienced a significant change in circumstances that makes the terms of their current support order obsolete.

 Common Reasons to Pursue Alterations